Traditional treatments for lymphoblastic lymphoma

 A typical follow-up visit may include some or all of the following:

 - laboratory testing

 - imaging scans

-Through the David B. Perini, Jr. Quality of Life Clinic at Dana-Farber Cancer Institute, childhood cancer survivors receive a comprehensive follow-up evaluation from their cancer care team.
+Through the David B. Perini, Jr. Quality of Life Clinic at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, childhood cancer survivors receive a comprehensive follow-up evaluation from their cancer care team.

 - Our childhood cancer survivorship clinic is held weekly.

 - In addition to meeting with your pediatric oncologists, your child may see one of our endocrinologists, cardiologists, neurologists, neuro-psychologists or alternative/complementary therapy specialists.

 - We also offer the following services:

 - patient and family education